 See our Testimonials page for hundreds of reviews from people we’ve helped get their finances back on track.

 Unlike with Sequestration, once you have completed the agreed terms of your Trust Deed, you do not need to make any further payments and your debts will be shown as satisfied, which is seen more favourably than bankruptcy on your credit file.

 All you need to do is make the agreed contribution each month and once you have met your Trust Deed terms, you will be debt free.

-- Freezes Interest and Charges
+9. Freezes Interest And Charges

 During the Trust Deed, all interest and charges on your debts will be frozen, ensuring you are not simply paying off interest without actually clearing any of your debt, (which commonly happens when people are making token payments or in a Debt Management Plan).

 Your debts will show as satisfied and you can apply for credit the same way as you do when you turn 18.
 Gradually, from responsible borrowing, you can rebuild your credit score and become eligible for mortgages and other important forms of credit.

 *Each person’s contribution is based upon their disposable income, debt level and who their creditors are.
 These figures are taken from an actual Trust Deed Scotland case.